lsst-dm/dmtn-249/index.rst

 ========================

 This package's source repository includes a ``prototyping`` directory full of Python files (mostly just interface stubs) that attempt to work out the proposal in detail.
-This section and :ref:`internal-interface-changes` further motivate and describe that detailed proposal at a high level and occasionally include snippets from it, but it should be inspected directly to see the complete pictures.
+This section further motivate and describe that detailed proposal at a high level and occasionally include snippets from it, but it should be inspected directly to see the complete picture.
 The ``README.rst`` file in that directory includes important caveats that should be read first.
 The most important is that this is in many respects a "maximal" proposal or "vision document" - it represent an attempt to envision how future Butler, Registry, and Datastore interfaces would ideally look (including a full switch to ``snake_case`` naming), with the expectation that many of these changes will never come to pass.

+The changes summarized here are those that we believe are most important in a broad sense, though the details may change and in some cases we believe an unusually extended transition period (in which both old and new APIs are present) would make sense.

 Bundling Datastore records with DatasetRef
 ------------------------------------------